 Legal Malpractice Examples

-While it is sometimes difficult for a client to determine if their lawyer has committed legal malpractice, here are a few warning signs and examples of legal malpractice:
+While it is sometimes difficult for a client to determine if their lawyer has committed legal malpractice, here are a few warning signs (although we will likely only be able to assist where demonstrated damages run into several hundred thousand dollars and beyond) and potential examples of legal malpractice:

 - Your lawyer has previously been sued for malpractice or disciplined by the Law Society of Upper Canada.